CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

   ![](./media/image-48.png)

 ### Task 1.2: Understand a flow
-In this task, you will explore **Prompt flow** a feature within the Azure AI Studio.
+In this task, you will explore **Prompt flow** a feature within the Azure AI Foundry.

 1. A flow in Prompt flow serves as an executable workflow that streamlines the development of your LLM-based AI application.
 It provides a comprehensive framework for managing data flow and processing within your application.

-1. Prompt flow is a feature within the Azure AI Studio that allows you to author flows.
+1. Prompt flow is a feature within the Azure AI Foundry that allows you to author flows.
 Flows are executable workflows often consist of three parts:

     - **Inputs**: Represent data passed into the flow.
 Can be different data types like strings, integers, or boolean.
     - **Nodes**: Represent tools that perform data processing, task execution, or algorithmic operations.